carji475/ecg-chagas/README.md

 4. The `REDS-II` cohort is used for testing.

 # Training and evaluation

-The code training and evaluation is implemented in Python, contains the code for training and evaluating the age prediction model.
+The code training and evaluation is implemented in Python.

 ## Model
 The model used in the paper is a residual neural network.
 The architecture implementation in pytorch is available in `resnet.py`.
 It follows closely [this architecture](https://www.nature.com/articles/s41467-020-15432-4).